-Dissolve the yeast and sugar in part of the lukewarm water and let rest for 10 minutes until it becomes frothy.
+Dissolve the yeast and sugar in part of the lukewarm water and let it rest for 10 minutes until it becomes frothy.

-In a large bowl, combine the flour and salt, then pour in the water with the yeast and the extra virgin olive oil.
+In a large bowl, combine the flour and salt, then pour in the water with the yeast and extra virgin olive oil.

 Remove from the oven and let cool slightly.

-Finish with a drizzle of extra virgin olive oil, adjust salt and, if desired, freshly ground black pepper.
+Finish with a drizzle of extra virgin olive oil, adjust with salt and, if desired, freshly ground black pepper.

 Oven